Public Schools Internships (PSI) Tutor-Mentor Application

 5. Ensure excellent relationships with school staff and team members through responsible, professional behavior; excellent communication; and a positive, helpful attitude.

-7. Attend and actively participate in mandatory weekly reflections, trainings and team meetings.
+7. Attend and actively participate in mandatory weekly reflections, training, and team meetings.

 8. Develop knowledge of tutoring and mentoring practices and related topics through readings, research and practice.